Aviation in the EU emissions trading system

 Unlike Corsia, the EU puts a maximum cap on the CO2 emissions that can be emitted by restricting the number of permits available on the market.
 However emissions from aviation have grown over the cap since 2013, which meant the system provided no incentive for them to reduce their emissions.

 Crucially, a reform introduced in 2017 agreed that the number of allowances granted annually to the aviation sector will start to decrease after 2021 and end in 2068, meaning the European aviation sector will eventually have to decarbonise.
-However, airlines still get more than half of their allowances for free and crucial reforms to the EU ETS are still needed to make it fit for purpose.
+However, airlines still get more than half of their allowances for free.
+In addition,the EU ETS only covers intra-EEA flights.
+It fails to address the bulk of aviation emissions – over 60% of emissions – which take place on extra-EU flights.
+Crucial reforms to the EU ETS are still needed to make it fit for purpose.

 Does the inclusion of aviation in the EU ETS lead to big cuts in actual airline CO2 emissions?